 Sub Genres: Darkstep, Hardstep, Electro Funk, Funkstep Neuro Funk, Liquid Funk, Sambass, Techstep, Drumstep

 Notable DJs: SubFocus, Goldie, Roni Size, LTJ Bukem

 Garage music is a hard style of music that evolved from house music.
 This London based sound incorporates a 4 by 4 beatline that uses cymbals and snare drum.
 It uses chopped up sections from other songs, and sped up verses to put a creative spin on older content.

-Sub Genres: UK Garage, Speed Garage, Bassline, 2-step, Breakstep, Future Garage, Grime, and UK Funky
+Sub Genres: Speed Garage, Bassline, 2-step, Breakstep, Future Garage, Grime, and UK Funky

 Notable DJs: Disclosure & AlunaGeorge

 Hard dance is a popular music genre, especially in Europe, that grew from hardcore rock, metal, and hardcore techno.
 The hard style is popular due to its expressive and quick beats per minute.
 It gets you up off your seat by utilizing other genres of electronic dance music like hard techno and hardcore.

 Sub Genres: Hardstyle, Gabber, Happy Hardcore, Euphoric, Hardcore, Freestyle and 4 Beat